ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-How to Find an Element in an Array Using JavaScript: A Comprehensive Guide with DOM Examples - <a href="https://medium.com/@asimachowdhury.lu/how-to-find-an-element-in-an-array-using-javascript-a-comprehensive-guide-with-dom-examples-68f99faf592a" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to send a follow-up call to users in a Symfony app using Twilio - <a href="https://medium.com/@davidfagb/how-to-send-a-follow-up-call-to-users-in-a-symfony-app-using-twilio-212b1f00706f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asima Chowdhury`**
+✍️ **posted by `David Fagbuyiro`**

-<blockquote>Finding elements in an array is a common task in JavaScript programming. 🔍 Whether you’re checking if an item exists, retrieving its…</blockquote>
+<blockquote>When you observe that a user visits your website but does not return after registration, you can reach out to them through various…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>